spacetimeengineer/mupy/README.md

 # About

 μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
-The μpy package essentially proposes to the open source community a new model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.
+The μpy package essentially proposes to the open source community a roughly defined model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.

 ### Note from the developer
-This system got a little out of hand and mabye a little over engineered in the process but I think there might be something here.

- I adit I tried really hard to give meanign or form to the essentially hobeld together feature package which was only designed to do what served my purposes for my projects.

-  Thats another thing I dont really want to work too much on this system since it works well enough

-open scad is just too powerful but not for everyone.
-This is sortof unfortuneate but the good news is that

-This project has limitations and is hacky sortof.

-    - Still work in openscad IDE.
-    - openscad is single threaded
+This package has gotten a little out of hand and mabye a little over engineered too and it's not without it's shortcomings but there is something very real here and it's powerful.
+You couldnt possibly know from parsing this repository what I mean exactly and it's part of the reason this project has become so akward since it's not really aboout software anymore atleast not for me.
+Hell it's not even about technology.
+It's more important, I swear it.
+This package reflects a vision for the future and how we may consider workign together to build it.
+This package represents a small pin hole which lets in a future so bright that it may be worth dying for.
+It's really hard to explain what I mean becasue I dont know exactly what I mean but I have seen it in my dreams and I could of never convinced anybody anyway what I thought could possible in our lifetimes unless I made something to prove it but even still you need the eyes to see and the ears to isten.
+It also wasnt the kind of thing you underdeliver, it was the kind of thing you work secretly for five years.
+The point is that could of never built mupy the way I did unless I had something very real to believe in and what mupy could do would be the real reward.

 ### Why build mupy